 Almost every science-related account on Instagram or Tumblr has a video clip or a gif showing a ferrofluid in action.
 And why not?
 Who doesn’t like shiny metallic things that make epic shapes in the presence of a magnet?
-But beyond their obvious beauty, ferrofluids are perfect to understand a few important concepts of physics and chemistry.
-So let’s break em down and really understand what’s going on here.
+But beyond their undeniable beauty, ferrofluids are perfect to understand a few important concepts of physics and chemistry.
+So let’s break em down and understand what’s going on here.

 What is a ferrofluid?